Khanate of Khiva

-In 1873, the Khanate of Khiva was much reduced in size and became a Russian protectorate.
+In 1873, the Khanate of Khiva was greatly reduced in size and became a Russian protectorate.
 The other regional protectorate that lasted until the Revolution was the Emirate of Bukhara.
 Following the Russian Revolution of 1917, Khiva had a revolution too, and in 1920 the Khanate was replaced by the Khorezm People's Soviet Republic.
-In 1924, the area was formally incorporated into the Soviet Union and today is largely a part of Karakalpakstan, Xorazm Region in Uzbekistan, and Daşoguz Region of Turkmenistan.
+In 1924, the area was formally incorporated into the Soviet Union and today it is largely a part of Karakalpakstan, Xorazm Region in Uzbekistan, and Daşoguz Region of Turkmenistan.

+Name

+The terms "Khanate of Khiva" and "Khivan Khanate", by which the polity is commonly known in Western scholarship, are a calque that derive from the Хивинское ханство.
+The term was first used by the Russians in the second half of the 17th century, or in the 18th century.
+Locals of the polity did not use this term, and instead referred to it as the vilayet Khwārazm ("country of Khwārazm").

+Prior to the 17th/18th centuries, the polity was often called "Urgench" (or "Iurgench" in Russian sources).
+This name was also sometimes used in Iran and Bukhara, with the designation "Urganji" often being used as the collective name for its inhabitants.

 History

-Early history

-See Khwarazm, the local name of the region.

 After 1500

-After the capital was moved to Khiva, Khwarazm came to be called the Khanate of Khiva (the state had always referred to itself as Khwarazm, the Khanate of Khiva as a name was popularized by Russian historians in honor of its capital, Khiva).
+After the capital was moved to Khiva, Khorezm came to be called the Khanate of Khiva (the state had always referred to itself as Khorezm, the Khanate of Khiva as a name was popularized by Russian historians in honor of its capital, Khiva).
 Some time around 1600, the Daryaliq or west branch of the Oxus dried up causing the capital to be moved south to Khiva from Konye-Urgench.
 Although based in the Oxus delta, the Khanate usually controlled most of what is now Turkmenistan.
 The population consisted of agriculturalists along the river, the Turkic Sarts, and nomads or semi-nomads away from the river.
-It is overall arbitrary to anachronistically project modern ethnic and national identifications, largely based on Soviet national delimitation policies, on pre-modern societies.
+It is arbitrary to anachronistically project modern ethnic and national identifications, largely based on Soviet national delimitation policies, on pre-modern societies.
 The settled population was composed of aristocrats and peasants bound to the land.
-During the mid 1600s there were many Persian slaves who had been captured by Turkmens and a few Russian slaves alongside other Turkic slaves.
-Before and during this period, the settled area was increasingly infiltrated by Uzbeks from the north, with their Turkic dialects evolving into what is now the Uzbek language while the original Iranian Khwarezmian language died out.
+During the mid-1600s many Persian slaves were captured by Turkmens and a few Russian and Turkic slaves.
+Before and during this period, the settled area was increasingly infiltrated by Uzbeks from the north, with their Turkic dialects evolving into what is now the Uzbek language, while the original influence of Khorezmian Turkic Language decreased.
 The swampy area of the lower delta was increasingly populated by Karakalpaks and there were Kazakh nomads on the northern border.
-The Turkmen nomads paid taxes to the Khan and were a large part of his army but often revolted.
+The Turkmen nomads paid taxes to the Khan and were a large part of his army, but often revolted.
 Since the heart of the Khanate was surrounded by semi-desert the only easy military approach was along the Oxus.
 This led to many wars with the Khanate of Bukhara further up the river (1538–40, 1593, 1655, 1656, 1662, 1684, 1689, 1694, 1806, and others).